10 things you probably don’t know about Myanmar

 6. Its capital was moved in 2005 – but it’s still pretty empty

 Despite being its most talked about city, Yangon is not the capital of Myanmar.
 In 2005, with little explanation, the Government formally moved the capital from Yangon to a city constructed on sugar-cane fields that they named Napyidaw.
 The city has 20 lane freeways, rumoured to be created with enough space for aircraft to land in the event of disturbances.
 While much of the country lives without electricity, Napyidaw has ultra-fast wifi, large, pastel-coloured shopping centres, and four golf courses.
 But what it’s most famous for is its lack of people – the streets are largely empty, and despite claims one million people live there, it’s been called a ghost town more than once.

-7. In the last century, it’s been a British colony, ruled by a military junta, and is now a burgeoning democracy
+7. In the last century, it’s been a British colony and ruled by a military junta

 8. Until 2013, gender-based violence was denied by the government – but things are starting to change